-Any member of the Board or a Committee may attend any meeting of the Board or a Committee, respectively, whether opened or closed, by video or audio conference if (a) the member is prevented from physically attending the meeting because of (i) personal illness or disability, (ii) employment purposes or the business of FPIF, or (iii) a family or other emergency or (b) otherwise permitted by the Open Meetings Act; provided, however, that such attendance by video or audio conference is permitted by and in compliance with this Chapter and any applicable laws, including the Section 7 of the Open Meetings Act.
+Any member of the Board or a Committee may attend any meeting of the Board or a Committee, respectively, whether opened or closed, by video or audio conference if (a) the member is prevented from physically attending the meeting because of (i) personal illness or disability, (ii) employment purposes or the business of FPIF or another public body, (iii) a family or other emergency, or (iv) unexpected childcare obligations or (b) otherwise permitted by the Open Meetings Act; provided, however, that such attendance by video or audio conference is permitted by and in compliance with this Chapter and any applicable laws, including the Section 7 of the Open Meetings Act.

-A member desiring to attend a meeting of the Board or a Committee by video or audio conference must notify the Secretary prior to the meeting.
+A member desiring to attend a meeting of the Board or a Committee by video or audio conference must notify the Secretary prior to the meeting unless advance notice is impractical.
 Such notice should state why the member is unable to attend the meeting in-person.
 Such notice should be given at least 24 hours before the meeting if possible.
 The member's request to participate by video or audio conference may be denied.